-Access 9 different foreign currencies with Citibank Debit Mastercard, for payments and withdrawals at Citibank ATMs overseas at no additional conversion fee.
+Access multiple foreign currencies with Citibank Debit Mastercard, for payments and withdrawals at Citibank ATMs overseas at no additional conversion fee.
 You will also enjoy attractive exchange rates for your foreign currency conversions on Citi Online Foreign Exchange (eFX).

 To start enjoying this feature through your Citibank Debit Mastercard, simply apply for the Global Foreign Currency Account.